 When it comes to dealing with unwanted hair, two of the most effective options available are electrolysis and laser hair removal, and the right choice will depend on your situation.
 The following is a brief look at deciding which will be the better option for your hair removal needs.

-How much hair do you want removed?
+How much hair do you want to be removed?

 If you are looking to permanently deal with a large patch of unwanted hair and are on a limited budget, your best bet will usually be laser hair removal, as it will be a lot less expensive over a large area compared to electrolysis.
 If you want to deal with a smaller area, electrolysis will generally be the better choice, especially in sensitive areas, and will more often than not represent better value than laser removal on a small job.